 At Nederlander, Trevor rebuilt and expanded sales operations in New York and Los Angeles, and developed sales synergies among Nederlander operations in ten US cities.
 His work resulted in unprecedented profitability for the company’s sales division and record sales for the two-year run of Wicked at Hollywood’s historic Pantages Theatre.

 For Disney Theatrical Productions, Trevor oversaw marketing for the Company’s long-running Los Angeles production of The Lion King.
-The show sold more tickets than any production in the Pantages Theatre’s history, made unprecedented inroads into African-American, Latino and Asian markets, introduced numerous innovations, developed groundbreaking online sales initiatives and forged unprecedented synergies between the show and its numerous community partners.
+The show sold more tickets than any production in the Pantages Theatre’s history, made unprecedented inroads into African-American, Latino and Asian markets, introduced numerous innovations in tourism and business-to-business sales, developed groundbreaking online initiatives and forged unprecedented synergies between the show and its numerous community partners.

 Before joining Disney, Trevor developed sales initiatives for L.A.’s Center Theatre Group at the Ahmanson Theatre and Mark Taper Forum.
 He also worked with the Music Center of Los Angeles on the launch of the Center’s first joint destination marketing campaigns, and with the Music Center’s dance presenting arm, “Dance at the Music Center,” marketing the world’s leading dance companies including American Ballet Theatre, Alvin Ailey and the Bolshoi Ballet at the Dorothy Chandler Pavilion.